Create and delete content types

 This action is not reversible.
 Removing an element from a content type removes the element across all content items with all its data.

-Codenames identify objects, such as content types, in Kentico Kontent.
+Codenames identify objects, such as content types, in Kontent by Kentico.
 A codename is initially generated by the system from the object's name when it is saved for the first time.

 You can edit codenames in the UI by clicking the Codename button and then the Edit button or via API by, for example, see modifying a content type.